clarkevansteenderen/CBC_Tutorials/Lab_tips.md

-Once your primers arrive, you need to spin them down in the microcentrifuge (just in case the dried pellet stuck to the lid or the side of the tube), add the specified amount of deionised water to it (this will be provided in the information sheet that comes with the primer/s), and mix it well by flicking the tube.
-This is now at a 100 uM concentration, and is referred to as the ‘master stock solution’.
-Store this in the freezer.
+Once your primers arrive, you need to spin them down in the microcentrifuge (just in case the dried pellet stuck to the lid or the side of the tube), add the specified amount of deionised water to them (this will be provided in the information sheet that comes with the primer/s), and mix well by flicking the tube.
+These are now at a 100 uM concentration, and are referred to as the ‘master stock solutions’.
+Store them in the freezer.

 To make working solutions for your PCRs, you need to create working solutions at a concentration of 10 uM.
 To do this, mix 90 uL deionised